powerchordinc/code-challenge/front-end/README.md

 ## The Schema

-The schema is just a json document that contains within it the rules necessary for displaying a document's attributes.
+The schema is a JSON document that contains within it the rules necessary for displaying a document's attributes.

 Within the `schema` there is an array of `fields` which each represent an attribute on the product data object.
 The `key` property of the field associates the product values with the schema's fields.
 Within the `types` directory for each challenge a flow definition exists for your reference.